Kusama Market Cap Hits $919.66 Million (KSM)

-Kusama (CURRENCY:KSM) traded 14.8% higher against the U.S. dollar during the 1 day period ending at 23:00 PM E.T. on January 22nd.
-Over the last week, Kusama has traded up 31.3% against the U.S. dollar.
-One Kusama token can currently be purchased for about $108.58 or 0.00334300 BTC on popular exchanges.
-Kusama has a total market capitalization of $919.66 million and $127.88 million worth of Kusama was traded on exchanges in the last day.
+Kusama (CURRENCY:KSM) traded up 14.8% against the dollar during the 1 day period ending at 23:00 PM ET on January 22nd.
+In the last week, Kusama has traded up 31.3% against the dollar.
+One Kusama token can now be bought for $108.58 or 0.00334300 BTC on exchanges.
+Kusama has a market capitalization of $919.66 million and approximately $127.88 million worth of Kusama was traded on exchanges in the last 24 hours.

 - XRP (XRP) traded up 4.8% against the dollar and now trades at $0.28 or 0.00000854 BTC.